 - Eating dinner together without the TV on.

-- Writing them a note and putting it in their lunch bag, in their car, or by there morning coffee.
+- Writing them a note and putting it in their lunch bag, in their car, or by their morning coffee.

 - Coming up behind them and squeezing them.